 Daily with Demand Forecast: 'Short-term Demand continuous updates By 09:30 each day we prepare a four-day demand forecast at half hour resolution.
 This forecast is used in the LTS.
 On a continuous basis we interpolate and blend this forecast with real-time demand conditions to form an input to the shorter term RTC and RTD schedules.
 Forecasting Methodology for Scheduling and Dispatch' and the BP_SO_4.2_Dema-nd Forecasting for Scheduling and Dispatch business process.
-Every 6 hours with continuous updates Renewables Forecast: Every six hours we prepare a 4.5day renewables forecast, at fifteen-minute resolution.
+Every 6 hours with continuous updates Renewables Forecast: Every six hours we prepare 4.5-day renewables forecast, at fifteen-minute resolution.
 This forecast is then be interpolated and blended with real-time renewables conditions on a continuous basis to form an input to each scheduling run.
 'Wind and Solar Forecasting Methodology for Scheduling and Dispatch' and BP_SO_4.3_Wind Forecasting business process.

-Daily with ad-hoc updates Participant / Service Provider Technical and Availability Data: We receive technical data including availability data from units and interconnectors on an ongoing basis and use the latest appropriate data in each schedule.
+Daily with ad- Participant / Service Provide r Technical and Availability Data: hoc updates We receive technical data including availability data from units and interconnectors on an ongoing basis and use the latest appropriate data in each schedule.
 For the same unit, real-time availability can differ from the forecast availability (say due to a unit trip) so the scheduling run types use the following sources of unit availability data.

-Source of Unit Availability Scheduling Run Type Dispatchable Unit Wind LTS - Long-Term Schedule Forecast availability as submitted via the BMI Per TSO wind forecast RTC - Real-Time Commitment Forecast availability as submitted via the BMI or real-time availability as declared in EDIL Per TSO wind forecast blended with real-time availability from EMS RTD - Real-Time Dispatch Real-time availability as declared in EDIL Per TSO wind forecast blended with real-time availability from EMS Daily with ad-hoc updates n ercial Offer Data: e PNs and commercial data for units fo going basis up to one hour ahead of ea • • data submissions is provided in comple pplied in each of the scheduling run typ •
+Source of Unit Availability Scheduling Run Type Jone Carring Harring Dispatchable Unit Wind LTS - Long-Term Schedule Forecast availability as submitted via the BMI Per TSO wind forecast RTC - Real-Time Commitment Forecast availability as submitted via the BMI or real-time availability as declared in EDIL Per TSO wind forecast blended with real-time availability from EMS RTD - Real-Time Dispatch Real-time availability as declared in EDIL Per TSO wind forecast blended with real-time availability from EMS Daily with ad- hoc updates updates to this data on an one Participant commercial offer mercial Offer Data: e PNs and commercial data for units for the point of the scheduling run types of the scheduling run types. imbalance settlement period. nd simple formats as described in the